-During the three months ended December 31, 2017, the Company sold its 30% interest in the Clayton NE property to Pure Energy Minerals Limited for 2,100,000 common shares with a fair value of \$892,500.
+During the six months ended March 31, 2018, the Company sold its 30% interest in the Clayton NE property to Pure Energy Minerals Limited for 2,100,000 common shares with a fair value of \$892,500.

-During the three months ended December 31, 2017, the Company recorded a gain on the option of five lithium properties of \$290,539.
-The gain was comprised of a buyout payment by Advantage Lithium Corp. in lieu of the remaining exploration expenditures due under the option agreement.
+During the six months ended March 31, 2018, the Company received an option payment of \$290,539 related to the option of five lithium properties to Advantage Lithium Corp.
+The payment was a buyout in lieu of the remaining exploration expenditures due under the option agreement.
 Advantage earned a 70% interest in Clayton NE and waived its option on the remaining four properties.

-On October 31, 2018, Dedicated Mining Technology Inc. agreed to return 258,932 Advantage Lithium Corp. shares to the Company, which are to be sold to fund the ongoing legal costs related to the defence of the Company's water right.
-To December 31, 2018, the Company sold 194,000 shares for proceeds of \$113,363 which were paid to the Company's legal counsel.
+On October 31, 2018, Dedicated Mining Technology Inc. agreed to return 258,932 Advantage Lithium Corp. shares to the Company, which were to be sold to fund the ongoing legal costs related to the defence of the Company's water right.
+To March 31, 2019, the Company sold 194,000 shares for proceeds of \$113,363 which were paid to the Company's legal counsel.